I have a tattoo on my arm. It is a feather. It is maroon and looks like henna. I got it on my brother, Cormac’s, 17th birthday.

 On Saturday night, at a friends house, we decided to rip open a pillow and make it rain.
 Literally rain.
 With soft white beautiful little feathers.
 It was like heaven for drunks.
 We are geniuses.

 They were everywhere.
 In the couch.
 In the toilet.
 On every item of clothing that had entered a 200 yard radius of the apartment.
 In cups.
 On towels.
 Everywhere.
-We left some at a cafe, bondi junction and up and down the street.
+We left some at a cafe, Bondi junction and up and down the street.

 Anyway.
-It’s almost all cleaned up now.
+It’s ALMOST all cleaned up now.
 I don’t know how the scene of the crime looks.
 An actual angel named Dirk (or Stewy or Googs or Dice depending where we are) took care of that.
 Somehow a lot of feathers have followed me home.
 Like little friends.
 Or stalkers.

 Just like my tattoo.
-New and hidden.)
+New and hidden.
 Because luckily memories are quite sticky too.
 And the more the better I say.

-(Especially ones with this particular breed of excellent specimens.)
+Especially ones with this particular breed of excellent specimens.

-Birds of feather flock together.
+Birds of feather.
+Flock together.